VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 </html>
 ```

 PHP is a language focused on making websites with sever side logic (process on the server, instead of JS in the browser).
-While a large portion of the web has moved to Javascript frameworks PHP is still a good option for many tasks, and i[sn't very hard to read.](https://themsaid.com/go-with-php)
+While a large portion of the web has moved to JavaScript frameworks PHP is still a good option for many tasks, and i[sn't very hard to read.](https://themsaid.com/go-with-php)

 PHP as a language is hated on, a lot.
 This is mostly because of historical decisions to not use typing, but type hints have been added for a while and it's actually quite nice today.
 It's not many people's language of choice, but it works.
 Still, I wouldn't fully recommend it.
 As mentioned above, Go is doing quite well in the networking space due to it's ease of parallelism and abundant libraries for tasks that would've classically been PHP's job.